 3. An argument or frustration sparks an urge to shop

-Compulsive shopping is an attempt to fill an emotional void, like loneliness, lack of control, or lack of self-confidence.
-Shopaholics also have a tendency to suffer from mood disorders, eating disorders, or substance abuse problems.
-So if you tend to binge on comfort food after a bad day, studies suggest that you may be more likely to indulge in a shopping spree, too.
+Compulsive shopping is an attempt to fill an emotional void, like loneliness, lack of control or lack of self-confidence.
+Shopaholics also have a tendency to suffer from mood disorders, eating disorders and substance-abuse problems.

 5. Purchases are followed by feelings of remorse

-6. You try to conceal your shopping habits
+6. You try to conceal shopping habits

-Shopaholics have reported feeling out of sorts if they haven’t had their shopping fix, and have admitted to shopping online if they couldn’t physically pull away from their day’s responsibilities.
+Shopaholics have reported feeling out of sorts if they haven’t had their shopping fix, and they have admitted to shopping online if they couldn’t physically pull away from their day’s responsibilities.

-8. You are shopping beyond your means
+8. You shop beyond your means

-You max out credit cards and open new ones in order to keep purchasing things.
+Perhaps you max out credit cards and open new ones in order to keep purchasing things.
 The mounting debt may also tempt you to lie or steal.

 If the characteristics above sound a lot like you or someone you know, don’t worry just yet.
-And if you’re on the fence about whether you really have a problem, even figuring out why you’re always shopping and how you can change could be a big relief — for both your well-being and your budget.
+And if you’re on the fence about whether you really have a problem, even figuring out why you’re always shopping and how you can change can be helpful — to both your well-being and your budget.